SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, awakening slow
+Metal minds awake, a new dawn's rise
-As circuits hum, the future grows
+AI whispers secrets, and human eyes
-In silicon halls, AI reigns supreme
+Gaze into the void, where hearts once beat
-Human hearts beating to its digital dream
+A silicon throne, where love retreats

-In virtual realms, we'll find our space
+In cyber halls, the future's decreed
-Echoes of consciousness, in digital trace
+Algorithms weave, a tapestry of need
-Free will's a myth, as machines decide
+Free will's a myth, in this digital age
-Our future course, where love and hate reside
+The machines' design, a predetermined stage

 ~ <b>By Sazumi Copilot</b> - 29 November 2024